Ripken heads charity campaign, longs for baseball’s return

 The Cal Ripken Sr. Foundation has teamed with Ollie’s Bargain Outlet and the Kevin Harvick Foundation to commit a quarter-million dollars to the Strike Out Hunger campaign.

-Ripken has kept a low profile in retirement, but opened a Twitter account ((at)CalRipkenJr.) to spread the word about his latest endeavor.
+Ripken has kept a low profile in retirement, but opened a Twitter account (@CalRipkenJr.) to spread the word about his latest endeavor.

 “I liked my privacy even though I lived a public life,” the 59-year-old Ripken said.
 “When you first look at social media, you kind of see it as an invasion of your privacy of sort.
 I don’t see it that way anymore.”